• Home

 Do you need a car on Magnetic Island?

 No, you don’t need a car on Magnetic Island.
-It certainly makes life easier and you can bring your own on the barge or rent one on the island.
-However, there are also public buses and taxis available.
+It certainly makes life easier, and you can bring your own on the barge or rent one on the island.
+However, the public buses travel from bay to bay and cost 50c a trip.

 How long do you need at Magnetic Island?